opnsense/docs/source/manual/unbound.rst

 =====================================================================================================================

 ====================================  ===============================================================================
-Use System Namerservers               The configured system nameservers will be used to forward queries to.
+Use System Nameservers                The configured system nameservers will be used to forward queries to.
                                       This will override any entry made in the custom forwarding grid, except for entries targeting a specific domain.
 If there are no system nameservers, you will be prompted to add one in `General <settingsmenu.html#general>`__.